mit-pdos/sigmaos/cpython3.11/Doc/library/traceback.rst

 --------------

 This module provides a standard interface to extract, format and print stack traces of Python programs.
-It is more flexible than the interpreter's default traceback display, and therefore makes it possible to configure certain aspects of the output.
-Finally, it contains a utility for capturing enough information about an exception to print it later, without the need to save a reference to the actual exception.
-Since exceptions can be the roots of large objects graph, this utility can significantly improve memory management.
+It exactly mimics the behavior of the Python interpreter when it prints a stack trace.
+This is useful when you want to print stack traces under program control, such as in a "wrapper" around the interpreter.

 .. index:: pair: object; traceback